Seoul: N. Korea fires ballistic missile toward eastern sea

 It said those tests included ballistic missiles loaded with dispersion warheads and underground infiltration warheads meant to launch strikes on enemy air bases, ground-to-air missiles designed to “annihilate” enemy aircraft at different altitudes and distances, and strategic cruise missiles that fell off South Korea’s southeastern coast.

-The North described those launches as an appropriate response to the United States and South Korea’s “Vigilant Storm” joint air force drills, which involved some 240 warplanes, including B-1B supersonic bombers and advanced F-35 fighter jets.
+The North described those launches as an appropriate response to the United States and South Korea’s “Vigilant Storm” joint air force drills that wrapped up Saturday, which involved some 240 warplanes, including B-1B supersonic bombers and advanced F-35 fighter jets.

+This week, South Korea’s military has been conducting annual command post exercises meant to enhance crisis management and operational capabilities to cope with growing North Korean threats.
+The four-day training is to last until Thursday.

 Wednesday’s launch also came as vote counting in the U.S. midterm elections was underway.
 Some experts earlier said the results of the U.S. elections would not likely change the Biden administration’s policies on North Korea.